silverbulletmd/silverbullet/docs/Markdown/Anchor.md

 The grammar is `$` followed by `[A-Za-z_][A-Za-z0-9_/:-]*`.

 # Uniqueness
-Anchor names must be **globally unique** within your [[Space]].
+Anchor names must be **globally unique** within your [[Concept/Space]].
 Editor-based linting will highlight broken links, and multiple anchors in the same object.
 The contract is enforced by lint, not by the indexer — when duplicates briefly exist (for instance, while you are renaming one), both stay indexed and lint surfaces the issue at edit time.